mreginato/skimmingLoci/README.md

 # skimmingLoci

-## A wrapper for mapping, SNP calling and alignment generation
+## A pipeline for mapping, SNP calling and alignment generation

 #### Dependencies: